MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrency-namespace-functions.md

 ### Return Value

-A task that completes sucessfully when all of the input tasks have completed successfully.
+A task that completes successfully when all of the input tasks have completed successfully.
 If the input tasks are of type `T`, the output of this function will be a `task<std::vector<T>>`.
 If the input tasks are of type `void` the output task will also be a `task<void>`.

 ### Remarks